dsancheznet/pysonoff/README.md

 ![Main Interface Empty](Interface1.png)

 The first time you connecto to your account, it might be a good idea to fill in your accounta data (😜).
-Therefore, push the congig button:
+Therefore, push the config button:

 ![Main Interface Config](Interface1a.png)